-We generate revenues in the form of noninterest income through client fees and sales commissions from our core banking franchise and other related businesses, such as wealth management, investment consulting, investment products and insurance.
-This source of revenue has decreased as a percentage of total revenue to 31.1% in 2014 compared to 36.8% in 2013.
+We generate revenues in the form of noninterest income through client fees and sales commissions from our core banking franchise and other related businesses, such as wealth management, investment consulting, investment products, and insurance.
+This source of revenue increased as a percentage of total revenue to 39% in 2015 compared to 31% in 2014.